 Flat File Connection Manager will help you extract data from Flat Files.
 Configuration of Flat File Connection Manager is different for different file formats.

-To add the Connection Manager to your SSIS ETL project go to Connection Manager in the Solution Explorer pane and right-click on it and select New Connection Manager.
+To add the Connection Manager to your SSIS ETL project, go to Connection Manager in the Solution Explorer pane, right-click on it, and select New Connection Manager.
 Select Flat File from the dialog box that pops up and click on Add.

-Now add the Connection manager name and browse the Flat File source.
-Configure the source in the Solution Explorer pane and click on the OK button.
+Now add the Connection Manager name and browse the Flat File source.
+Configure the source in the Solution Explorer pane and click OK.

 OLE DB Connection Manager